Towards Realistic Detection Pipelines of Taiji: New Challenges in Data Analysis and High-Fidelity Simulations of Space-Based Gravitational Wave Antenna: Introduction

-Unlike the ``noise-dominated'' regime of LVK observations, data of space-based detection is known as ``signal-dominated'', which exhibits several distinctive features.
-Firstly, as the signals overlap in both time and frequency domains, source-by-source analysis is generally impractical, making it inevitable to conduct joint analysis of multiple sources~\cite{Littenberg_prototype_2023}.
+{Unlike the ``noise-dominated'' regime of LVK observations, the data of space-based detectors Taiji, LISA and TianQin are anticipated as ``signal-dominated'', which exhibit several distinctive features.} Firstly, as the signals overlap in both time and frequency domains, source-by-source analysis is generally impractical, making it inevitable to conduct joint analysis of multiple sources~\cite{Littenberg_prototype_2023}.
 Secondly, a considerable fraction of signals have high signal-to-noise ratios (SNRs) up to $\mathcal{O}(10^2)$ - $\mathcal{O}(10^3)$, thereby necessitating rigorous modeling of waveforms and detector responses~\cite{LISA_waveform_whitepaper}.
 Thirdly, the majority of detectable signals are continuous GWs with observation timescales of months to years (\emph{e.g.} EMRIs, GBs), during which glitches, data gaps, and non-stationary noises are anticipated to frequently occur~\cite{Castelli:2024sdb}.
 Fourthly, the astrophysical confusion foreground and instrumental noises in space environments remain incompletely understood, and during the future in-orbit operational phase, we might not have the luxury to monitor and characterize noise properties with extra auxiliary methods~\cite{unknown_noise}.
-Lastly, prior to scientific data analysis, data pre-processing constitutes a crucial stage for space-based GW detections, which undertakes the tasks of suppressing primary noises, calibrating key operational parameters, and assessing operational status and data quality, \emph{etc}, with several of them inherently coupled with scientific analysis.
+Lastly, prior to scientific data analysis, data pre-processing constitutes a crucial stage for space-based GW detections, which undertakes the tasks of suppressing primary noises, calibrating key operational parameters, and assessing operational status and data quality, \emph{etc}, with several of them inherently coupled with scientific analysis {(see \emph{e.g.} Ref.~\cite{Littenberg_prototype_2023})}.
 Nevertheless, a comprehensive end-to-end data analysis pipeline from raw data to scientific outcomes remains unestablished.
 As will be detailed in Section~\ref{sec:3}, these features pose significant challenges unresolved by the conventional methodologies used in ground-based detections, and have been recognized internationally as critical problems in the field.
-The urgency for solving these challenges further intensify with LISA's transition to engineering phase and China's Taiji and Tianqin missions pending approval.
+The urgency for solving these challenges further intensify with LISA's transition to engineering phase and China's Taiji and {TianQin} missions pending approval.

 Facing the limitations of traditional data analysis methods in disentangling overlapping signals and handling complex noises and anomalies, ``Data Challenge'' serves as a proactive strategy to discover and address the issues in advance.
 Based on the collaborative efforts of Taiji simulation group, by creating mock datasets that encapsulate the complexity of Taiji's measurements, Taiji Data Challenge (TDC) aims to establish a standardized platform for the Taiji Scientific Collaboration and broader researchers to develop specialized algorithms and validate data analysis tools.
 TDC is expected to drive advancements in techniques and methodologies including time-delay interferometry (TDI), Bayesian parameter estimation, machine learning, \emph{etc}, hence playing a critical role in achieving Taiji’s scientific objectives to reveal cosmic history, probe astrophysical phenomena, test fundamental theories, and unlock transformative insights into the dark universe.